NinzaRJ01/DartProgrammingLanguageGuide/Readme.md

 # Dart Programming Fast and Simple Guide
-*This Guide is for those, who is already familiar to programming and have desire to learn dart also for various purposes.*
+*This Guide is for those, who were/are already familiar to programming and have desire to learn dart also for various purposes.*

 ---

 **Note :** This guide not gonna brush over the simple programming facts like

-- what is loop
+- what is loop ?
-- what is datatype
+- what is datatype ?
-- what is condition statement
+- what is condition statement ?
-- what is variable  etc.
+- what is variable ? and so on.

 If you are unfamiliar with any of above terms take a slight look on this terms before starting.